 Keeping a child’s personal health record

 You are encouraged to organize and keep a personal record of your child’s medical information.
 The doctor will help you create this.
 That way, as the child enters adulthood, they have a clear, written history of the diagnosis, the treatment given, and the doctor’s recommendations about the schedule for follow-up care.
-ASCO offers forms to help keep track of the cancer treatment your child receives and develop a survivorship care plan when treatment is completed.
+The American Society of Clinical Oncology (ASCO) offers forms to help keep track of the cancer treatment your child receives and develop a survivorship care plan when treatment is completed.

 If a doctor who was not directly involved in your child’s cancer care will lead the follow-up care, be sure to share the cancer treatment summary and survivorship care plan forms with them and with all future health care providers.
 Details about the specific cancer treatment given are very valuable to the health care professionals who will care for your child throughout their lifetime.